sumit008mo/sumit008mo/README.md

 ### Sumit Kumar Mohanty

-- :University: I'm a Phd  Scholar at Berhampur University
+- University: I'm a Phd Scholar at Berhampur University
 - At the Hackweek, ask me about plankton